 The smart way to approach this is to treat content marketing, social media and search engine results as aspects of a holistic strategy necessarily centered around content.

 Of course, this also means integrating your online presence and activity into every offline business function.

-5. Educate to generate and close.
+5. Educate to Generate and Close Leads

 In the same way that your marketing generates leads, you need to also take that same approach when a prospect wants to learn more.
 Have a well thought out road map that every new lead walks, a way to develop trust and rapport, and a proven process for orienting new clients can positively influence the bottom line conversion results you experience.

-7. Create a marketing calendar.
+7. Create a Marketing Calendar